 Poor quality video can significantly affect the perception of your brand and make streaming difficult.
 This part of the planning process includes factoring in your technical limitations as well as those of your platform and your audience.

 If you have technical issues on your end, consider streaming pre-recorded video with Restream Events so that your internet bandwidth doesn’t limit streaming quality.
 If you’re targeting areas that struggle to get top-of-the-line connectivity, transcode your stream to optimize stream quality according to platform, audience, or timing.

 And of course, part of planning is practice.
 Run through the major points of your stream before actually recording, so you can feel it’s natural flow and tweak things as needed.

 Schedule live video to maximize content planning

-With Restream’s Scheduler tool, you are able to pre-record video and schedule it to stream live, which creates efficiencies through batching, allows for more consistent posts, and enables full-scale content optimization—three critical components of creating a successful streaming brand.
-With Scheduler, you can:
+With Restream’s Events tool, you are able to pre-record video and schedule it to stream live, which creates efficiencies through batching, allows for more consistent posts, and enables full-scale content optimization — three critical components of creating a successful streaming brand.
+With Events, you can:

 - Enjoy the flexibility of being able to edit your video before actually posting it.